-Raised beds are not only aesthetically pleasing, but they also make the tasks related to gardening much easier.
-I will show you how I make my DIY raised beds on a budget for only $20.
+Raised beds are not only aesthetically pleasing, but they’re also a great way to make tasks related to gardening much easier.
+I’ll show you how I make my DIY raised beds on a budget for only $20.

 Watch how to Build a DIY Raised Garden Bed below:

 Are you a visual learner like me?
 You can watch me make a raised garden bed from start to finish in this video.
 Come back to this blog post for a list of materials and exact measurements.

 This post may contain affiliate links, meaning that purchases made through such links directly support this blog at no extra cost to you.
 You can find my full disclosure here.

 Why Raised Garden Beds

 There are pros and cons to raised beds versus traditional farming methods.
 I’m not going to cover them all here, but I will share my reasons for deciding to use raise beds in my own garden.
-First, I love the way they look.
+First, I love the way they look in my own backyard.
 That was enough of a reason for me, but they also create easy walkways in the garden, significantly decrease the number of weeds, allow for optimal soil conditions, eliminate a lot of bending over when working in the garden, and with the design I share they also provide a ledge to rest on when harvesting.
 Raised beds can be made to any size and can be a great way to garden even in a small space.
 Raised bed vegetable gardens don’t take much time to build and are perfect for beginner gardeners who want a little garden.
 Or make multiple to create a larger garden space.
 I garden in multiple raised beds in addition to in ground gardens.